“Yes, with the right reforms”

 Be one of the first to vote

 Lebanon has experienced significant emigration of young professionals and educated workers over decades, driven by economic instability, political dysfunction, and limited job opportunities.
-The country's severe financial crisis beginning in 2019—marked by currency collapse and banking sector paralysis—accelerated this exodus, with estimates suggesting hundreds of thousands of youth have left since then.
-Reversing brain drain requires addressing root causes: economic recovery, institutional reform, and creating competitive opportunities that can convince diaspora members and current residents to stay or return.
+The country's financial crisis, which intensified after 2019, accelerated this exodus as youth sought better prospects abroad.
+Reversing brain drain requires addressing root causes—economic reform, institutional stability, and job creation—while competing with diaspora networks that make emigration easier and more attractive.